 In most cases, the hiring process starts with a phone screening interview.
 The point of it is usually a quick pre-screening of candidates.
 That is eliminating unsuitable candidates early on in the interview process.
 If you fail, you will not get a chance to continue to the next round of the process.
 The questions usually cover your background, experience, skillset and some basic technical competency.
 The technical questions are often not as hard as in a proper technical interview, which follows later on.
 That is if you pass the phone screening.
 It is vital to be prepared for the phone screen as without passing it you'll never be able to continue to the later rounds.

 Before the interview begins, you need to make sure the environment is as suitable as possible.
-Make sure your phone is charged, and you are in a place with strong signal reception.
+Make sure your phone is charged, and you are in a place with reliable signal reception.
 Otherwise, it may be better to use a landline if available.
 It is a good idea to keep a pen and paper at hand to take notes.
-It is useful to write everything down so you remember all the details - it may be hard otherwise when having many interviews in the same period of time.
+It is useful to write everything down, so you remember all the details - it may be hard otherwise when having many interviews in the same period.
 You should also update your list of questions based on the information you receive during the call.
 If you have children or pets, make sure they will not interfere with the call.

 Your communication skills are one of the main areas which are tested during the phone screening interview.
 You want to sound professional, interested in the position and confident, yet rather humble than arrogant.
 You should avoid fluff such as "ummmm", which makes you sound not quite confident about your answers.
 On the other hand, you should also avoid silence.
 The best you can do is to express your thoughts out loud when you are solving a problem or answering a question which you are still figuring out.
 It will show you have a structured approach to problem-solving and it will prevent the awkward moments of silence.
 If you don't know an answer and there is no way to figure it out, it is better to admit it rather than trying to avoid the answer.
 Never interrupt your interviewer and make sure you are polite.

-It is important to ask questions during the interview.
+It is essential to ask questions during the interview.
 One of the worst things you can do is to say that you don't have any questions when you are asked.
-You should have always some questions prepared.
+You should always have some questions prepared.
 And the questions need to be relevant, based on your research and on the information you were provided during the interview.
 Asking questions will show that you are proactive, interested in the job, the company and that you did your research.
-Carefully choosing the topics of the questions can also show your technical and domain knowledge.
+Carefully choosing the topics of the questions can also demonstrate your technical and domain knowledge.
 It is always good to ask about learning opportunities as it shows your interest in continually improving your skills.
-And you want to be in a company where you are able to grow and learn.
+And you want to be in a company where you can grow and learn.
 It is not a good idea to start with benefits and salary as it will make you look interested only in money.
 Don't worry, the interviewer will mention it for sure.